TeodorStnv/TeodorStnv/README.md

 - 👋 Hi, I’m @TeodorStnv
-- 👀 I’m interested in Quality Assurance.
+- 👀 QA - Automation student.

 <!---
 TeodorStnv/TeodorStnv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.